-- It is recommended that aircraft maintain a horizontal and vertical separation distance 2000 ft (~610 m) from the Antarctic Specially Protected Area boundary (Map 2), unless accessing the designated landing sites through the Helicopter Access Zone or otherwise authorized by permit; - 2) Overflight of the Restricted Zone is prohibited below 2000 ft (~610 m) unless authorized by permit.
+- 1) It is recommended that aircraft maintain a horizontal and vertical separation distance 2000 ft (~610 m) from the Antarctic Specially Protected Area boundary (Map 2), unless accessing the designated landing sites through the Helicopter Access Zone or otherwise authorized by permit; - 2) Overflight of the Restricted Zone is prohibited below 610 m (2,000 ft) unless authorized by permit.
 The Restricted Zone is defined as the area north of 62°28' S, or north of 62°29' S and west of 60°48' W (Map 2), and includes the areas of greatest wildlife concentration; - 3) Helicopter landing is permitted at two designated sites (Map 2).
 The landing sites with their coordinates are described as follows:

-(A) on a small area of flat ground, ~150 m northwest of the summit of Condor Hill (50 m, or ~150 ft) $(62^{\circ}46'27''S, 60^{\circ}28'17''W)$, which is the preferred landing site for most purposes; and
+(A) on a small area of flat ground, ~150 m northwest of the summit of Condor Hill (50 m, or ~150 ft) $(60^{\circ}46.438'W, 62^{\circ}28.257'S)$, which is the preferred landing site for most purposes; and

-(B) on the wide flat area on Ancho Pass (25 m), situated between Condor Hill and Selknam Hill $(62^{\circ}46'48''S, 60^{\circ}28'16''W)$.
+(B) on the wide flat area on Ancho Pass (25 m), situated between Condor Hill and Selknam Hill (60°46.814'W, 62°28.269'S).

 - 4) Aircraft accessing the Area should follow the Helicopter Access Zone to the maximum extent practicable.
-The Helicopter Access Zone allows access from the south across the Livingston Island permanent ice cap and extends along the main ridgeline of the peninsula for 1200 m (~ 0.65 n. mi.) towards Selknam Hill (elevation = 50 m, or ~150 ft).
-The Helicopter Access Zone then extends east by 300m (~ 0.15 n. mi) to Ancho Pass, where helicopter landing site B is situated, and a further 400m (~0.23 n. mi) east to the summit of Condor Hill (elevation -= 50 m, or ~150 ft), close to helicopter landing site A. Aircraft should avoid overflight of the hut and beach areas on the eastern side of Condor Hill. - 5) The preferred approaches to the Helicopter Access Zone are from the south across the Livingston Island permanent ice cap, from the southwest from the direction of Barclay Bay, and from the southeast from the direction of Hero Bay (Maps 1 and 2). - 6) Weather with a low cloud ceiling often prevails at Cape Shirreff, particularly in the vicinity of the permanent ice cap, which can make snow/ice ground definition difficult to discern from the air.
+The Helicopter Access Zone allows access from the south across the Livingston Island permanent ice cap and extends along the main ridgeline of the peninsula for 1,200 m (~ 0.65 n. mi.) towards Selknam Hill (elevation = 50 m, or ~150 ft).
+The Helicopter Access Zone then extends east by 300 m (~ 0.15 n. mi) to Ancho Pass, where helicopter landing site B is situated, and a further 400 m (~0.23 n. mi) east to the summit of Condor Hill (elevation = 50 m, or ~150 ft), close to helicopter landing site A. Aircraft should avoid overflight of the hut and beach areas on the eastern side of Condor Hill. - 5) The preferred approaches to the Helicopter Access Zone are from the south across the Livingston Island permanent ice cap, from the southwest from the direction of Barclay Bay, and from the southeast from the direction of Hero Bay (Maps 1 and 2). - 6) Weather with a low cloud ceiling often prevails at Cape Shirreff, particularly in the vicinity of the permanent ice cap, which can make snow/ice ground definition difficult to discern from the air.
 On-site personnel who may be advising on local conditions before aircraft approaches should be aware that a minimum cloud base of 150 m (500 ft) AMSL over the approach zone of the Livingston Island ice cap is necessary in order for access guidelines to be followed; - 7) Use of smoke grenades to indicate wind direction is prohibited within the Area unless absolutely necessary for safety, and any grenades used should be retrieved.